01-edu/public/subjects/road_intersection/README.md

 Vehicles must obey this rules:

-- Vehicles must have a color depending on their route the colors are up to you to decide

 - Vehicles must have a color so that it's possible to identify which route it will follow (ex:`r`- purple, `s`- Blue and `l`- Yellow).
 This information about the colors must be given to the auditor of the raid.
+The colors are up to you to decide.

-- Autonomous vehicles driving on a lane with a **given route** must follow the direction of that route, it's not possible for the driver to change lanes or routes.
+- Autonomous vehicles driving on a lane with a **given route** must follow the direction of that route, it is not possible for the autonomous vehicle to change lanes or routes.

 - Each vehicle must have a fixed velocity.